rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/cinder.rst

 You can use cinder to back up your volumes to :ref:`swift`, the OpenStack tool used to interact with Cloud Files.
 For more information about how to back up your cinder volumes, see
-:rax-dev:`Backing Up cinder Volumes to swift <blog/backing-up-cinder-volumes-to-swift/>`.
+:rax-dev:`Backing up cinder volumes to swift <blog/backing-up-cinder-volumes-to-swift/>`.

 .. include:: /_common/note-openstack-username.txt